 You can start your afternoon with a sweet treat at Wild Love Bakehouse, in “The Happy Holler” district.
 The bakery sells French pastries, biscuits, cookies and other pastries – and everything is incredibly tasty.

-Right next door are Mid Mod Collective, a shop for mid-century modern furniture and accessories, and The Book Eddy, a great used book store.
+Right next door is Mid Mod Collective, a shop for mid-century modern furniture and accessories.
 Walk further south along N Central Street, and you’ll pass several other stores worth peeking inside: Chance’s Antique & Auction, Magnolia Records, Chance’s Antiques, and Friends Antique & Collectibles.

 If you are a fan of antiques, you will love all of these, and make sure to also stop at Time Warp Tea Room, amazing vintage biker club / restaurant filled with motorbike memorabilia and old motorbikes – a must-visit for any motorbike fan.
 Across the street from Time Warp Tea Room is the excellent Central Flats and Taps, a restaurant that specializes in flat breads and has, as the name suggests, plenty of beers on tap.